 The second important consideration is the gasket.
 On larger tubing (2"+) using the appropriately sized gaskets is pretty straightforward, and when clamped these gaskets have minimal intrusion into the flow of material.
 However, that is not as easily the case when joining a larger tube OD directly to a smaller tube OD of a compatible clamp size.
 The correct gasket will be sized to the larger of the two tubes.
 For example: When joining a 1.5" tube to a 1" tube, if a 1" gasket is used, you run risk of unsanitary conditions around the unclamped section of a 1" gasket loosely held against the face of the 1.5" tube flange.
 The correct gasket choice is a 1.5" gasket.
 The same is true when combining 1/2" and 3/4" tubing, which should be joined by a 3/4" gasket.
 The only time a 1/2" or a 1" gasket are used is when you are combining two 1/2" or two 1" OD tubes, respectively.

-The high pressure bolted version is not hinged, but instead both segments are bolted together.
-The bolts are kept from rotating during installation by a shoulder that is part of the clamp casting.
-They are held together using a lock washer and brass nut; brass is chosen because it is naturally resistant to galling and seizing on stainless steel bolts.
+The high-pressure bolted clamp has two sections without a hinge.
+They are instead bolted together using a lock washer and brass nut; brass is chosen because it is naturally resistant to galling and seizing on stainless steel bolts.
 These are more suited to a permanent or semi-permanent application where frequent service is not needed or high-pressure safety supersedes ease of service.